Return to Home Page

 Ruadh Stac Mor and A'Mhaighdean:

-Was glad that there was an easy by-pass round the next bit.
+I was glad there was an easy by-pass around the next bit.

 Looking back at avoidable down-climb:

-I spent a short time at the summit speaking with the couple who had overtaken me earlier.
+I spent a brief period at the summit speaking with the couple who had overtaken me earlier.

 Looking back along ridge from summit of Beinn Dearg Bheag: